 The Allstate Life Group is subject to extensive regulation, primarily at the state level.
 The method, extent and substance of such regulation vary by state but generally have their source in statutes that establish standards and requirements for conducting the business of insurance and that also delegate regulatory authority to a state agency.
 These rules have a substantial effect on our business and relate to a wide variety of matters, including insurer solvency and statutory surplus sufficiency, reserve adequacy, insurance company licensing and examination, agent licensing, agent and broker compensation, policy forms, rate setting, the nature and amount of investments, claims practices, participation in guaranty funds, transactions with affiliates, the payment of dividends, underwriting standards, statutory accounting methods, trade practices, privacy regulation and data security, corporate governance and risk management.
-In addition, state legislators and insurance regulators continue to examine the appropriate nature and scope of state insurance regulatory contingencies, see Note 11 of the consolidated financial statements included in Item 11(e).
-For a discussion of regulatory contingencies, see Note 11 of the consolidated financial statements included in this Item 11(a) by reference.
+In addition, state legislators and insurance regulators continue to examine the appropriate nature and scope of state insurance regulation.
+For a discussion of statutory financial information, see Note 14 of the consolidated financial statements included in Item 11(e).
+For a discussion of regulatory contingencies, see Note 11 of the consolidated financial statements included in Item 11(e).
+Notes 11 and 14 are incorporated in this Item 11(a) by reference.